PanicStation.org

 What can wait

-• You do not need to determine the exact cause right now — the priority is same-day medical assessment.
+• You do not need to know the exact cause before asking for medical help.

-• You do not need to decide about probiotics, special diets, or supplements today.
+• You do not need to decide about probiotics, special diets, or supplements right now.

-• You do not need to do deep cleaning — focus on handwashing + bathroom surfaces.
+• You do not need to do deep cleaning now; focus on handwashing, bathroom surfaces, and getting assessed.

 Important reassurance